 What is a disability that prevents you from doing your job?

-For you, the answer is simple — you can't work.
-This may be due to an injury or illness which causes physical or mental symptoms which make you unable to do what your job requires of you.
+For you, the answer is simple — you can’t work.
+This may be due to an injury or illness that causes physical or mental symptoms that make you unable to do what your job requires of you.

 For your disability insurance company though, the answer is much different.
 The exact definition of disability will be contained within the terms of the insurance policy or plan and is often couched in legalese or confusing language.
 Your insurance company may well try to use the policy language to deny your claim or limit the length of your disability claim.
 To get the disability benefits you deserve, you need an experienced attorney to act as your advocate.